-The group's policy is discussed in Note 2(k) & (l).
-Its policy for production and development assets is discussed in Note 1(n).
+The group's policy is discussed in Note 2(k).
 The application of these policies requires management to make certain estimates and assumptions as to future events and circumstances.
 Any such estimates and assumptions may change as new information becomes available.
 If after having capitalised exploration and evaluation expenditure, management concludes that the capitalised expenditure is unlikely to be recovered by future sale or exploitation, then the relevant capitalised amount will be written off through profit or loss.